AdobeDocs/dynamic-media-classic.en/help/using/testing-assets-making-them-public.md

 ---
 # Test assets before making them public {#testing-assets-before-making-them-public}

-Secure Testing helps you define a secure test environment and build a robust B2B solution, based on a configurable set of IP address and ranges.
+Secure Testing helps you define a secure test environment and build a robust B2B solution, based on a configurable set of IP addresses and ranges.
 This functionality lets you match your Adobe Dynamic Media Classic deployments with the architecture of your content management and business system.

 With Secure Testing, you can preview the staging version of the website with unpublished content.